vb64/vb64.github.io/cv/en/python.md

 - Development of the required software architecture.
 - Implementation of architecture and requirements in the code, support of the code when new requirements from customers or new regulations appear.
 - Support for up-to-date documentation for the developed software.
-- Setting tasks, consulting, and coordinating the work of external developers.
+- Setting tasks, consulting, and coordinating the work of third party developers.

 #### Technologies:

 Python, MS SQL Server, reportlab, pyinstaller, grip, Django

 ### 08/2012 - 06/2018
-Software engineer JSC Gazpriboravtomatikaservice, RF Saratov
+Software engineer JSC Gazpriboravtomatikaservice.
+Saratov, Russian Federation.

-- Development and maintenance of an app for processing and analysis of diagnostics data to prepare a report for the customer.
-- Providing support for data formats of new diagnostics equipment developed in the organization.

 #### Responsibilities: